drink-this/drink-this-backend/README.md

 - `gem pandas`
 - `gem atcive_model_serializer`
 - `gem figaro`

+From the `numpy` gem we reached into `sklearn` to import the module `metrics`, which includes score functions, performance metrics and pairwise metrics and distance computations.
+Leveraging the `pairwise` metrics submodule, we were able to reach into this library of equations for distance metrics, including a popular one in the data science arena -- the [Euclidean Distance](https://en.wikipedia.org/wiki/Euclidean_distance).
+In Euclidean geometry, simply put, the Euclidean distance is the usual distance between two points, and this distance is measured as a line segment.
+In our app, we used the Euclidean distance method to calculate, among users when compared to the current user, which users (the 15% of users in our database) is closest in the rating of cocktails to the current user.
+This method enables our app to recommend an accurate cocktail to the current user with like users.

+From the `pandas` gem, were able to manipulate the data into dataframes and apply the Euclidean distance method into the data inputs we received.
+As the user base grows in our app, the recommendation model would be more precise in provide the most accurate recommended cocktail to a particular user so that the current user may enjoy that nice drink.
 <!-- list of packages/gems etc that are used, link to wiki for this? -->

 #### Configuration